 Lawmakers in the United States have been attacking the liability shield for internet companies known as Section 230 of the Communications Decency Act.
 The liability shield provides internet companies with security from being held liable for user-generated content.

 In spite of this, Section 230 has received criticism from legislators from all corners of the country.
-Republicans criticized Section 230 protections for allowing tech platforms to make allegedly biased decisions, regarding what posts should remove from their platforms.
+Republicans criticized Section 230 protections for allowing tech platforms to make allegedly biased decisions, regarding what posts should be removed from their platforms.
 Whereas Democrats believe platforms should take greater responsibility.
 Also, enhance their content moderation capabilities so that their services become more secure.

 The Obama Administration expressed support for Section 230 protections extending to recommendation algorithms, according to Joe Biden.
 Despite the fact that he has been advocating for changes to the law.